THURSDAY 2nd MARCH , 7.15 – 8.15 pm

-Petr Eben (1929-2007) “A piece of music is not a released balloon, but a ball thrown and waiting for the hands which would catch it…”
+“A piece of music is not a released balloon, but a ball thrown and waiting for the hands which would catch it…”

-For this year’s special Lent Recital, David is returning to a major contemporary work that always makes a deep impression on everyone who hears it – ‘wonderfully powerful and moving’, as one parishioner has described it.
+For the first of this year’s special Lent Recitals, David is returning to a major contemporary work that always makes a deep impression on everyone who hears it – ‘wonderfully powerful and moving’, as one parishioner has described it.
 The Czech composer `Petr Eben was a brilliant organist and improviser, whose profound Catholic faith sustained him through long years of adversity under both Nazi and Communist regimes.
 One of his specialities was the performance of whole concerts of improvisations, in the form of musical illustrations of well-known stories from the Old Testament, interspersed with bible readings.

 Destiny – Faith – Acceptance of Suffering – Longing for Death – Despair & Resignation – The Mystery of Creation – Penitence & Realisation – God’s Reward.